minio/operator/examples/kustomization/sts-example/README.md

 ## TLS

 The STS functionality works only with TLS configured.
-We can request certificates automatically, but additional you can user `cert-manager` or bring your own certificates.
+We can request certificates automatically, but additional you can use `cert-manager` or bring your own certificates.

 # Installation